What are Junior Reserved places? | ITF

 Junior Reserved places are only available to players who cannot otherwise be accepted into the Main Draw based on their ATP, WTA or ITF World Tennis Tour singles ranking.

-To be eligible, players must be 14 years of age and feature within the Top 100 of the ITF World Tennis Tour Junior Rankings on the entry deadline of the tournament in question.
+To be eligible, players must be 14 years of age or above and feature within the Top 100 of the ITF World Tennis Tour Junior Rankings on the entry deadline of the tournament in question.

 If those stipulations are met, players will then be selected on ranking.
 So, those wishing to utilise a Junior Reserved place at a given event will be listed, with the three boys and three girls with the highest ranking given a Main Draw place.